Frequently Asked Questions (FAQs)

 Is Tribe Hockey a NCAA varsity sport?

-Tribe Hockey is not a varsity sport but rather completes in the Blue Ridge Hockey Conference as a Division III American Collegiate Hockey Association club team with universities in the Mid-Atlantic region.
+Tribe Hockey is not a varsity sport but rather completes in the Atlantic Coast Collegiate Hockey League (ACCHL) as a Division III American Collegiate Hockey Association (ACHA) club team with universities in the Mid-Atlantic region.
 The team is composed of students who share a passion for hockey and a commitment to making the team an integral part of their balanced life on campus.
 Our players chose William & Mary for its stellar academic reputation and joined the program simply for the love of the game.

 Are scholarships offered, and can you help me in the admissions process?

 The team cannot afford to recruit players, does not offer scholarships, and has limited influence on the admissions process.
 The club is simply comprised of players who want to play hockey at a competitive level and enjoy the complete college experience.

 Celebrating its 30th Anniversary during the 2016-17 season, Tribe Hockey is a Division III member of the American Collegiate Hockey Association (ACHA) and plays in the Virginia Division of the Atlantic Coast Collegiate Hockey League (ACCHL).
 Founded in 1987 and organized under the university’s Sport Club Program, the team competes with schools in the Mid-Atlantic region from Maryland to South Carolina and all across Virginia.

 The team practices one night a week from September to February, with times generally being later on in the evening (9:00 pm) due to very little availability in the ice time schedule.
 However, it works out well because it allows the players time to study and work if needed.